What is Bioacoustic Sensing? Top 2 Bioacoustic Sensing Companies

 The software program processes the video stream data captured by the camera and tracks the locations of the colored markers (visual tracking fiducials) at the tips of the user’s fingers.
 The movements and arrangements of these fiducials are interpreted into gestures that act as interaction instructions for the projected application interfaces.
 SixthSense supports multi-touch and multi-user interaction.

 You may also like to read, What is Affective computing ?, What is Cognitive Computing ?, What is Quantum Computing ?, What is Predictive Analytics ?, What is Business Analytics ?, What is big data ?
-Top Bigdata Tools,What is Text Analytics ?, What is Bioacoustic Sensing ?,Intelligent Personal Assistants or Automated Personal Assistants.
+Top Bigdata Tools,What is Text Analytics ?, What is Bioacoustic Sensing ?,Intelligent Personal Assistants or Automated Personal Assistants, What is Robotic Process Automation ?.